 Members of GLAD have secured externally funded projects facilitating effective knowledge transfer between academic and legal, statutory and third-sector communities, for instance, on the operation of hate crime scrutiny panels, reforming pornography law, women in the judiciary and feminist judgments.

 GLAD also hosts a series of high-profile events aimed at bringing together academic, student and activist communities and disseminating research to diverse user-groups.

 The Human Rights and Public Law Centre (HRPLC) is the largest research grouping in the Law School.
 Research interests include domestic protections, European and comparative dimensions, international human rights and socio-legal approaches.

 In detail, several members of the Centre are engaged in research concerning the human rights and international implications of legal responses to terrorism, taking account of the security service response.
 A number of members are working on aspects of the Human Rights Act and the Bill of Rights question.

 Significant contributions to the policy-making and deliberative processes have been made in both areas.
-The HRC has a strong track record of securing grant funding in these core areas.
+The HRPLC has a strong track record of securing grant funding in these core areas.
 It organises an annual postgraduate conference on human rights issues.